TaraT1/DevNotes/vault/js.react.md

    Decide which of 2 things to display
 4. What if need more than 2 options to display if...else if...else conditional or switch.
 Nested ternary is kinda messy

+### State & Props in the Component Tree
+- Passing data around React
+- State passes down - from parent to child.
+Cannot pass state to component sibling or from component child
+- proj 25